Coding89/stripe-data-consolidation/README.md

 Because of these mismatched column names and shifting date formats, a standard, straightforward merge or append of all files would fail or result in corrupted or missing data.

+We also had files located in various different folders and largely disorganised datasets with missing data.

 -------
 ## The solution: Automated normalisation and consolidation of old and new formats (Technical guide - for non-tech guide see bottom)